 Unfortunately, if you are purchasing organic or free range chicken, it is likely you are not making any impact on this problem.
 Like the saying “All roads lead to Rome”, nearly all organic and free range chicken producers in Australia ‘buy-in’ meat chicks produced by the intensive industry: large-scale producers will often ‘buy-in’ fertile eggs and hatch them themselves, small-scale producers go through a re-seller (that is a hatchery that buys fertile eggs from the intensive industry).

 Sommerlad chicken is different.
-Many years of sacrifice and investment in breeding and development means we are in the unique position of being completely independent from the intensive chicken industry.
+Many years of sacrifice and investment means we are in the unique position of being completely independent from the intensive chicken industry.
 Picture below shows a newly hatched Sommerlad heritage meat chick in the hatchery at Tenterfield.

 This is a very positive thing for many reasons, and one of the less known reasons is the opportunity to provide a better life for our breeding birds.

-At Sommerlad Poultry we take a traditional approach to managing our breeding birds.
-We have deliberately established our breeding farm at Tenterfield, in the New England high country, where we experience relatively mild summer temperatures.
-This means we can manage our parent birds, (as well as our grandparent and great grandparent birds) in open-air housing, with natural ventilation and sunlight, and low stocking densities – see examples below.
+At Sommerlad Poultry we take a traditional approach to managing our pedigree breeding birds.
+We have deliberately established our poultry farm at Tenterfield, in the New England high country of NSW, where we experience relatively mild summer temperatures.
+This means that when they reach maturity, we can manage our parent birds, (as well as our grandparent and great grandparent birds) in open-air housing, with natural ventilation and sunlight, and low stocking densities – see examples below.

 Naturally, our small-scale, traditional practices, means our production costs are higher, and Sommerlad farmers pay at least two to three times more for our slow growing heritage meat chicks, compared to the meat chicks produced by the intensive chicken industry.
 Hopefully this also helps explain why Sommerlad chicken costs more.